anujp41/CalendarApp/README.md

 Please refer to the `master` branch on the GitHub repo for code.

+> Note added after submission deadline:
+> The `updates-after-submission` contains edits made after code was submitted; these updates ensure that events are displayed in ascending order (of their startTime) in calendar.
+However as this change was committed after submission, the `updates-after-submission` has not been merged with `master` branch.

 ## Front-End

 Calendar component shows the calendar on the front-screen; user can interact with this component to add events to a give date and on adding an event.
 Calendar also lists the events within each date; on clicking listed events on a given date, user can update or delete events.